 The Massage Therapy Certificate Program is designed to prepare the student to enter the profession of therapeutic massage.
-It meets all State of New Hampshire requirements for licensure and provides a minumum 750 hour course of study.
+It meets all State of New Hampshire requirements for licensure and provides a minimum 750 hour course of study.
 Students gain a basic understanding of anatomy and physiology, as well as various massage interventions for general health and well-being.
 Electives are provided to make Nashua Community College massage graduates unique and versatile.

-Completion of the program will prepare graduates to take the National Certification Examination for Massage and Bodywork (NCETMB) required for licensure as a State of New Hampshire Massage Therapist.
-Students may complete the program in one year (three semesters) or longer depending on the needs of the student.
+Completion of the program will prepare graduates to take the MBLEx (Massage and Bodywork Licensing Exam) required for licensure as a State of New Hampshire Licensed Massage Therapist.
+Students may complete the program in one year (three semesters) or longer depending on the needs and lifestyle demands of the student.
 Flexible scheduling allows full time workers to build their course load as needed each term.
+This is an evening program with some elective courses offered during the day.

-Students must be matriculated in the Massage Therapy Certificate program at NCC to register for any MSTN course.
+Students must be matriculated in the Massage Therapy Certificate program at NCC to register for any MASS-N course.
 The following exceptions will be considered based on space availability: students enrolled at another educational institution in Massage Therapy; Licensed or Certified Massage Therapists.
 A minimum age of 18 is required for enrollment in any palpation dependant classes.
 Continuing education credits are also available for LMTs.